 The settlement of Bredenbury will be the focus for development within the Group Parish.
-Limited small-scale development opportunities will be supported outside of the settlement where they have limited negative impact upon amenity and the environment, especially the landscape.
+Limited small-scale development opportunities will be supported outside of the settlement provided that any effects on amenity and the environment, especially the landscape and local road network are acceptable.